2023 Most Popular Education Master's Degree Schools in Connecticut

 The colleges and universities below are the most popular for education majors pursuing a master's degree.

-Our analysis found University of Connecticut to be the most popular school for education students who want to pursue a master’s degree in Connecticut.
-UCONN is a fairly large public school located in the suburb of Storrs.
+Our 2023 rankings named University of Connecticut the most popular school in Connecticut for education students working on their master’s degree.
+UCONN is a very large public school located in the large suburb of Storrs.

 Women make up 73% of the education majors at the school.

-Out of the 15 schools in Connecticut that were part of this year’s ranking, University of Saint Joseph landed the # 2 spot on the list.
-Located in the suburb of West Hartford, USJ is a private not-for-profit college with a small student population.
+You’ll be in good company if you decide to attend University of Saint Joseph.
+It ranked #2 on our 2023 Most Popular Education Master’s Degree Schools in Connecticut list.
+Located in the large suburb of West Hartford, USJ is a private not-for-profit college with a small student population.

 Women make up 86% of the education majors at the school.

-Full Education at University of Saint Joseph Report
+Read full report on Education at University of Saint Joseph

-Out of the 15 schools in Connecticut that were part of this year’s ranking, Central Connecticut State University landed the # 3 spot on the list.
-CCSU is a moderately-sized public school located in the suburb of New Britain.
+A rank of #3 on this year’s list means Central Connecticut State University is a great place for education students working on their master’s degree.
+CCSU is a moderately-sized public school located in the large suburb of New Britain.

 Women make up 72% of the education majors at the school.